ram535ii/hmfaysal-omega-theme/_posts/2020-03-22-tech-lead-101-personal-anti-patterns.md

 In conclusion, identify your personal anti-patterns, share them with your team and when you inevitably find yourself falling into one - compassionately acknowledge it and stop, no need to be hard on yourself.

+Next up we'll be looking at technical confidence, why it matters and when to get it.

 ----

 {: style="text-align: center"}